Jack Marshall: Later life and death

 He remained active in the National Party organisation, and was highly respected for his many years of service.
-Marshall was initially reticent on his successors activities, though he became publicly more critical of Muldoon's aggressive personality with time.
-Following the Moyle Affair he was interviewed on television about the incident in which he criticised Muldoon's behavior, of accusing Labour MP Colin Moyle of being picked up by the police for homosexual activities, stating "I think anyone who indulges in this kind of conduct is damaging himself and lowering the status of Parliament".
+Marshall was initially reticent on his successor's activities, though he became publicly more critical of Muldoon's aggressive personality with time.
+Following the Moyle Affair, he was interviewed on television about the incident; he criticised Muldoon's behavior, of accusing Labour MP Colin Moyle of being picked up by the police for homosexual activities, stating "I think anyone who indulges in this kind of conduct is damaging himself and lowering the status of Parliament".
 Over time he grew ever more critical of Muldoon, accusing him of being overly aggressive and controlling.
 Muldoon's highly controversial decision to allow a visit by a rugby union team from apartheid South Africa exasperated Marshall even more.
-He wrote his memoirs (split in to two volumes) which "pulled no punches" in his description of Muldoon and his 1974 leadership coup.
+He wrote his memoirs (split into two volumes) which "pulled no punches" in his description of Muldoon and his 1974 leadership coup.

 In addition to his memoirs, Marshall wrote a law book and published several children's books about the adventures of a character named 'Dr Duffer'.
 He had first started writing the stories as a law student in his youth, but did not publish the first book until 1978.
 They were very popular, with the first book selling out within a week and thousands more being ordered.
 He was active in various charities and cultural organisations, including the New Zealand Chess Association, and was a founder of the New Zealand Portrait Gallery.
 Many of his later activities were related to his strong Christian faith.
 Marshall died in Snape, Suffolk, England, on 30 August 1988, en route to Budapest to give an address at the world conference of the United Bible Societies.
 He was survived by his wife and four children.